 - The amounts reported in the table above represents the aggregate grant date fair value of the award, computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 4 of the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018 filed with the SEC on February 26, 2019. - On April 30, 2018, upon their re-election at our 2018 Annual Meeting, Messrs.
-Fry, Parker and Spiegel were each awarded an option to purchase up to 15,000 shares of our Class A common stock with an exercise price of \$1.79 per share, which award is scheduled to vest in 36 equal monthly installments beginning on April 30, 2018, subject to the continued service of Messrs.
-Fry, Parker and Spiegel on our Board of Directors, as applicable. - (3) Mr. Meister resigned from our Board of Directors effective September 28, 2018. - On April 30, 2018, in connection with his appointment to our Board of Directors (in July 2017) and subsequent election at our 2018 Annual Meeting (in April 2018), Mr. Weiner was awarded an option to purchase up to 26,250 shares of our Class A common stock with an exercise price of \$1.79 per share.
-This award is equal to the sum of (x) an award of 15,000 options to acquire our Class A common stock in respect of Mr. Wiener's election to the Board and (y) an award of 11,250 options to acquire our Class A common stock, which is equal to a pro-rata amount of the annual equity award to non-employee directors to account for the nine months of services to the Board provided by Mr. Weiner prior to his election at our 2018 Annual Meeting.
-The award was partially vested at the time of grant (to reflect the months of service preceding our 2018 Annual Meeting), with an option to acquire 8,437 shares of Class A common stock vesting in 36 equal monthly installments beginning on April 30, 2018, subject to Mr. Weiner's continued service on our Board of Directors.
+Assumptions used in the calculation of these amounts are included in Note 3 of the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016 filed with the SEC on February 24, 2017. - On May 12, 2016, in connection with his appointment to our Board of Directors (in March 2016) and subsequent election at our 2016 Annual Meeting (in May 2016), Mr. Fry was awarded an option to purchase up to 17,500 shares of our Class A common stock with an exercise price of \$5.35 per share.
+This award is equal to the sum of (x) an award of 15,000 options to acquire our Class A common stock in respect of Mr. Fry's election to the Board and (y) an award of 2,500 options to acquire our Class A common stock, which is equal to a pro rata amount of the annual equity award to non-employee directors to account for the two months of services to the Board provided by Mr. Fry prior to his election at our 2016 Annual Meeting.
+The award was partially vested at time of grant (to reflect the months of service preceding our 2016 Annual Meeting), with an option to acquire 17,362 shares of Class A common stock vesting in 36 equal monthly installments beginning on May 12, 2016, subject to Mr. Fry's continued service on our Board of Directors. - (3) In accordance with required SEC disclosure rules, the fiscal year compensation shows in the Summary Compensation Table above does not include the grant date fair values of awards of stock options made in 2017 in respect of fiscal 2016 performance since such equity awards will be shown in the Summary Compensation table for fiscal year 2017 (the year in which these equity awards were granted).
+Notwithstanding the foregoing, in order to supplement the SEC-required disclosures, we are identifying the following award of restricted stock units (issued in 2017) in respect of the achievement of fiscal year 2016 performance goals: 35,000 restricted stock units for Mr. Kindler, which awards will generally vest in three equal installments of 33.33% on each anniversary of the date of grant. - On May 12, 2016, upon their re-election at our 2016 Annual Meeting, Messrs.
+Parker and Spiegel were each awarded an option to purchase up to 15,000 shares of our Class A common stock with an exercise price of \$5.35 per share, which award is scheduled to vest in 36 equal monthly installments beginning on May 12, 2016, subject to the continued service of Messrs.
+Parker and Spiegel on our Board of Directors, as applicable.

-The outstanding option awards for our non-employee directors as of December 31, 2018 are as follows:
+The outstanding option awards for our non-employee directors as of December 31, 2016 are as follows: